ingiio/stakingfacilities-assignment/README.md

    10.200.16.100 (internal monitoring device)
 ```

-Port 9000 on the internal interface is reserved for internal service traffic — for example a Prometheus scraper or remote signer.
-No management traffic is permitted on the internal interface.
+Port 9000 on the internal interface is reserved for internal service traffic

 ## Repository Structure